swiss-seismological-service/scrtdd/README.md

 [...]
 ```

-There is another format we can use to specify the catalog.
-This format stores the full origins information to flat files, not only the origin ids.
-We can instruct `scrtdd` to generate this format like this:
+There is another format we can use to store a catalog.
+This format contains the full origins information, not only the origin ids.
+So, once the files are generated, there is no need to access the database anymore; so this format is quite fast to load.
+We can instruct `scrtdd` to generate such a format with the following command:

 ```
 scrtdd --dump-catalog myCatalog.csv --verbosity=3 --console=1 [db options]
 ```

-The above command will generate three files (*event.csv*, *phase.csv* and *stations.csv*) which contain all the information needed by `scrtdd` and avoid future database access for those events.
+The above command will generate three files (*event.csv*, *phase.csv* and *stations.csv*) which contain all the information needed by `scrtdd`.

 E.g. *file event.csv*